Multirez/AvorionData/mods/SystemControl/README.md

 ## Future improvements

-* Add sounds to hotkeys
+* Add sounds to hotkeys;
-* Save the current system set into the template by pressing Shift + Alt + #number
+* Save the current system set into the template by pressing Shift + Alt + #number;
+* Make tamplate list srollable, increace template count to 9;
+* Show inventory for drag the upgrades from inventory to current or template;
+* All entities can has SystemUpgrades;

 ## Credits